mcecode/standards/code/general.md

 - Should be written in sentence case
 - Should only be written if informing, explaining, emphasizing, warning, and/or clarifying something that cannot be expressed in code
 - Do not use trailing slashes for links.
-- Except for annotation comments which may have their own syntax for emphasis, use single quotes to emphasize variable names and other code-relevant identifiers.
+- Except for annotation comments (e.g., JSDoc) which may have their own syntax for emphasis, prefer using single (') quotes to emphasize variable names and other code-relevant identifiers.

 ## Error handling

-- Do not return values to indicate errors.
-Instead, prefer throwing exceptions and/or errors.
+- Prefer throwing exceptions and/or errors instead of returning error codes or values.
 - Separate application logic and error handling.

 ## Unit tests